Costa Rica Digital Nomad Visa Guide (2024)

 Tip #3: Pay attention to money because Costa Rica isn’t cheap

 Many nomads go to Central and South America expecting everything to be cheap.
-Costa Rica is far from cheap.
-The constantly rising prices are actually one of the reasons many expats and retirees are leaving Costa Rica.
+Costa Rica is far from that.
+The unpredictable prices are actually one of the reasons many expats and retirees are leaving Costa Rica.

 Of course, this country is still more affordable than North America.
 With a bit of budgeting, you’ll be able to live a great life in Costa Rica.